Editing Services

 • Any issues I find with the overall story structure such as plot holes, problems with the premise, pacing issues, et cetera.

-5. I send you the project report, a copy of your manuscript with commentary and sample edits to illustrate the writing craft issues, and an invoice for the remainder of the fee.
+4. Two to three weeks later, I send you the project report, a copy of your manuscript with commentary and sample edits to illustrate the writing craft issues, and an invoice for the remainder of the fee.
 Typical reports are on the order of 25 pages; most manuscripts end up with three to four hundred point-by-point comments.

 Rates